 The multiport fuel injection system/sequential multiport fuel injection system in your engine automatically controls the proper air-fuel mixture for starting.
 You can start a cold or hot engine as follows:

-With your foot off the accelerator pedal, crank the engine by turning the key to "START".
-Release it when the engine starts.
+- With your foot off the accelerator pedal, crank the engine by turning the key to "START".
+Release it when the engine starts. - After the engine runs for about 10 seconds, you are ready to drive.